 Liquidity is nice, but you only need so much of it.
 After all, do you keep a pool out back in case you need a drink of water?
 Or a place to park your yacht?

 Fundamentally, remember, you do need some liquidity.

 But, in one corner 100% liquidity is a mirage from an AUM Salesperson, and in the other, a source of mal-aligned incentives from the Insurance Salesperson.

 While AUM-based advisors say you are fully liquid, are you really during a down market or if the funds are earmarked for another future goal?
 And while the insurance advisor says you can have all three, watch out for incentives, because often illiquid investment pays the most in commissions.

 When considering illiquid investments: incentives matter and due diligence is a must.
 After all, you are stuck with it for a while.

-You can get a return premium from illiquidity, but only if the underlying investment is sound.
+You can get the liquidity premium, but only if the underlying investment is sound.

-Remember the next time you consider a long-term investment, is it good, fast, or cheap?
+Remember the next time you consider a long-term investment, is it fast, cheap, or good?